CivicActions/ssp-toolkit/docs/controls/SI.md

 ##### CivicActions

-The CivicActions organization retains all information, system-related information, incident-related information, and system output in accordance with customers’ requirements retention periods and other NIST guidance and standards, Federal policies, procedures, Federal laws and executive orders.
+The CivicActions organization retains all information, system-related information, incident-related information, and system output in accordance with customers’ requirements retention periods and other NIST guidance and standards, Federal policies, procedures, federal laws, and executive orders.
 Audit records are retained for 365 days.